haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

 Dedicated Server Information:
 The dedicated server will automatically load up modernizer.
 If you'd like to include additional .rez files you can add them with the `-rez <rez>` argument.

+Server Hosting Information:
+You'll need to open the port you're hosting your server on AND the port immediately above it.

+Example: If you're hosting on port 27888, you'll also need to open 27889.

 Special Thanks:
  - My Partner - For putting up with quite a few late nights
  - Nathan Grigg & Monolith Mark - For getting me some wonderful song title suggestions